 - 3.6 The review may involve a series of visits to the teaching and learning situation and will normally be carried out by a member/members of the Inspectorate.
-The person/persons assigned by the Chief Inspector will have whatever access to the teaching and learning situation as is necessary by them in order to provide a professional view on the competence of the teacher.
-There may be instances, having regard to the nature of a particular case, where the member/members of the Inspectorate may be accompanied by a person with particular expertise relevant to the issues of concern raised by the relevant Director/ETB staff member delegated by the CE.
-In all instances the review process will be led by a member of the Inspectorate. - 3.7 The teacher, who is the subject of the external review, shall co-operate in full with the review process and any failure to so co-operate will in itself be a disciplinary matter.
-Any such lack of co-operation may also be taken into account by the person/persons assigned by the Chief Inspector in formulating their conclusions. - 3.8 The person/persons assigned by the Chief Inspector will present a report to the Chief Inspector who, in turn, will make this report available to the relevant Director/ETB staff member delegated by the CE and the teacher.
-The report will set out the conclusions reached in relation to the concerns raised. - 3.9 The relevant Director/ETB staff member delegated by the CE will provide the teacher with an opportunity to make a written response to the Chief Inspector's report within 15 school days of receipt of the report by the teacher. - 3.10 The relevant Director/ETB staff member delegated by the CE will consider the report of the Chief Inspector and the written response from the teacher, within 10 school days of receipt of the written response from the teacher.
-The relevant Director/ETB staff member delegated by the CE may decide: - That no further action is warranted - To proceed to a disciplinary process within the remit of the CE
+The person/persons assigned by the Chief Inspector will have whatever access to the teaching and learning situation as is necessary by them in order to provide a professional view on the competence of the Principal.
+There may be instances, having regard to the nature of a particular case where the member/members of the Inspectorate may be accompanied by a person with particular expertise relevant to the issues of concern raised.
+In all instances, the review process will be led by a member of the Inspectorate. - 3.7 The Principal, who is the subject of an external review, shall co-operate in full with the review process and any failure to so co-operate will, in itself, be a disciplinary matter.
+Any such lack of co-operation may also be taken into account when those conducting the review, on behalf of the Chief Inspector are formulating their conclusions. - 3.8 The person/persons assigned by the Chief Inspector will present a report to the Chief Inspector who, in turn, will make this report available to the CE and to the Principal.
+The report will set out the conclusions reached in relation to the concerns raised. - 3.9 The CE will provide the Principal with an opportunity to make a written response to the Chief Inspector's report within 15 school days of receipt of the report by the Principal. - 3.10 The CE will consider the report of the Chief Inspector and the written response from the Principal within 10 school days of receipt of the written response from the Principal.
+The CE may decide: - that no further action is warranted - to proceed to a disciplinary hearing

-Where it is decided that no action is warranted, the teacher will be so informed in writing within 5 school days.
+Where it is decided that no action is warranted the Principal will be so informed in writing within five school days.

-\The reference to the Chief Inspector includes members of the Inspectorate to whom this function is delegated by the Chief Inspector.
+The reference to the Chief Inspector includes members of the Inspectorate to whom this function is delegated by the Chief Inspector.